On this page:

 The ultimate trigger for enterprises to make the move, however, is software licenses about to expire and upcoming floor-sweep renewals of expensive large-scale hardware components.
 These are the ultimate compelling events—completely orthogonal to the above developments and benefits of the cloud as such—that have resulted in enterprise IT leaders taking the plunge to the cloud.
 Not only have the benefits of the cloud become too obvious to be ignored, but the penalty for not adopting the cloud has become too severe.

 Virtually all enterprises, not just the classic early adopters or technologists, have formulated a cloud-first strategy over the past 12 months and have begun their cloud-native implementations.
 The industry has truly reached the tipping point.

 The time for cloud is now.
 2017 is going to make history.

-The next article in this series, titled, Cloud Databases Shed Operations and Maintenance, describes why enterprise IT leaders rethinking their database ecosystem and moving it to the cloud.
+The article titled, Cloud Databases Shed Operations and Maintenance, describes why enterprise IT leaders rethinking their database ecosystem and moving it to the cloud.